Jula143/MiniTwitter/README.md

 Program was created based on the functionality of the Twitter platform.
 Application has server and client side.
 Client can send messages to the server and request displaying chosen numer of recent posts.
 Protocol Buffers and gRPC were used for communiaction between server and the client.
 MongoDB was used for storing messages and Flask was utilised for web development.

 ## Functionalities
-- logging in with a chosen usename
+- logging in/registering with a chosen usename
 - sending mesages with optional file attachments
 - retrieving a specified numer of messages
 - adding likes
 - adding comments
-- retriving an attachment based on its ID

 ## Getting Started